daniel1noble/ecoevo_1000/README.md

  - **Current Version**	Current version number of preprint
  - **Version date** Date of version

+## 5. Reporting Issues or Asking Questions
+If anything is unclear or you require further detail please don't hesitate to lodge an [issue](https://github.com/daniel1noble/ecoevo_1000/issues).

 ### Data to be manually collected on preprints